-- Favourable business/tax environment and an unregulated market; - Georgia's private sector credit-to-GDP ratio stands at 80%.
-The volume of the SME loan portfolio has increased almost six fold since 2011, with 26% of bank loans being provided to SMEs, which reflects favourable economic activity in the country.
-Leasing industry in Georgia currently represents around 1% of the country's GDP, while the share of leasing is around 5% of GDP in peer countries, which indicates that capacity-wise, the Georgian leasing market has substantial room for growth; - According to the EIB Bank Lending Survey, a significant level of loan rejections persists in the Georgian market.
-A lack of eligible collateral and the riskiness of the clients reflects the inability of firms to comply with banks' requirements, making leasing a more attractive way of financing.
+- Favourable business and tax environment and an unregulated market; - Georgia's private sector credit-to-GDP ratio stands at 67%.
+In 2022, the volume of the SME loan portfolio has increased almost eight fold since 2012, with 28% of bank loans being provided to SMEs in 2022, which reflects favourable economic activity in the country.
+The leasing industry in Georgia currently represents around 1% of the country's GDP, while the share of leasing is around 5% of GDP in peer countries, which indicates that capacity-wise, the Georgian leasing market has substantial room for growth; - According to the EIB Bank Lending Survey, there is a significant level of loan rejections in the Georgian market.
+A lack of eligible collateral and the riskiness of the clients reflects the inability of firms to comply with banks' requirements, making leasing a more attractive way of financing;